 If you are interested in this opportunity, please go to https://portal.wildliferescueleague.org/volunteer_questionnaire/ and submit the questionnaire.
-You must be 16 years of age for this volunteer position and live in Northern Virginia or Washington D.C.
+You must be 16 years of age for this volunteer position and live in Northern Virginia, surrounding counties, or Washington D.C.

 Wildlife Rescue League is a 501 (c) 3 non profit organization based in Northern Virginia whose mission is to support the rehabilitation of sick, injured, and orphaned wildlife and, through education, to foster the appreciation of our wild neighbors.
 We are always looking for volunteers who live in Northern Virginia (the cities of Alexandria, Falls Church, Fairfax, Manassas and Manassas Park, and the counties of Fairfax, Loudoun, Prince William, and Fauquier) to help wildlife in need.
 WRL depends on licensed wildlife rehabilitators, transporters, and helpline volunteers to achieve its mission.

-We are currently looking for volunteers to staff our wildlife helpline.
-Volunteering for the helpline is a great opportunity to help wildlife.
-You will field questions from the public about how to respond to all kinds of wildlife situations, including injured, orphaned, and nuisance wildlife.
+We are currently looking for volunteers to staff our wildlife helpline. a great way to help wildlife.
+You will field questions from the public about how to respond to all kinds of wildlife situations, including injured, orphaned, sick, and nuisance wildlife.
 You will learn all about wildlife, such as when a baby bird or a mammal needs help or when it should be left alone, how to help injured wildlife, and how to humanely deal with critters in attics and under decks.

 The helpline volunteer shifts are 7 days per week, during the day, and you chose 2-hour shifts that are most convenient for you.
 You volunteer from your own home, using your computer to hear incoming messages and then returning calls to provide advice or a referral to a species-specific wildlife rehabilitator or wildlife veterinarian.
 We provide the necessary training.